sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_PortChannel_HLD.md

 Enhancing the management framework backend code and transformer methods to add support for VLAN handling

 ### PORTCHANNEL
-Enhancing the management framework backend code and transformer methods to add support for PortChannel interface handling.
+Enhancing the management framework backend code and transformer methods to add support for PortChannel interface handling.<br>
 To support PortChannel GETs, data is fetched from 3 different places:
 1. PortChannel data from LAG_TABLE and LAB_MEMBER_TABLE
 2. LACP data from Teamd